viaacode/documentation-jekyll/docs/diginstroom/sip/index.md

 ### Added

-- The Material Artwork content profile
+- The Material Artwork and Newspaper content profiles
 - Use case documents about the intake of 2D artworks, 3D museum objects, and gigapixel digital reproductions of artworks
+- Use case documents about the intake of newspapers with or without PDF representation

 ## [1.0]({{ site.baseurl }}{% link docs/diginstroom/sip/1.0/index.md %}) <span class="label label-green">Stable</span> - 2022-09-30